 Though I don’t speak Yiddish, I’m told rugelach literally translates as “little twists.”
-It is an apt name for these rolled up cookies that are part of many Jewish celebrations.
+It is an apt name for these rolled-up cookies that are part of many Jewish celebrations.
 The dessert is originally Polish although today great rugelach are made around the world.
 The cookie is typically rolled into a crescent, like a croissant.
-However some rugelach recipes are formed more like a strudel then sliced before cooking to make rolled parcels.
+However, some rugelach recipes are formed more like a strudel and then sliced before cooking to make rolled parcels.

-They’re typically made with a filling of nuts, cinnamon, raisins, chocolate or fruit preserves.
-However some chefs experiment with savory rugelach filling.
+They’re typically made with a filling of nuts, cinnamon, raisins, chocolate chips or fruit preserves.
+(Raspberry jam rugelach is another one of my favorites.)
+However, some chefs experiment with savory rugelach filling.
 (You might even find a smoked salmon and cream cheese rugelach!)